Thai Pla Pao Recipe: Street Vendor Technique at Home

 Grilling Technique: Temperature Control Without a Thermometer

-The difference between street vendor pla pao and home attempts comes down to heat management.
-Vendors work over charcoal fires they’ve tended for hours, understanding exactly how hot their coals run.
-You need medium-hot coals—hot enough that you can only hold your hand 3 inches above the grate for 3-4 seconds.
-Place the salt-crusted fish directly on the grate and don’t move it.
-After 20-25 minutes, carefully flip using two spatulas.
-The total cooking time is roughly 40-45 minutes for a 1.2-kilogram fish.
-You’ll know it’s done when the salt crust has turned golden and slightly cracked.
-The fish inside will be perfectly cooked—the residual heat from the salt continues cooking it even after you remove it from the fire.
-Crack the crust at the table, peel away the skin (which comes off easily), and serve with the balanced dipping sauce, jasmine rice, and fresh vegetables like cucumber and cabbage.
+Street vendors succeed where home cooks fail because they understand fire.
+They use charcoal burned down to steady heat—hot enough that you can only hold your hand 3 inches above for 3-4 seconds.
+Place the salt-crusted fish directly on the grate and leave it.
+Flip carefully after 20-25 minutes.
+Total cook time: 40-45 minutes for a 1.2kg fish.
+Done right, the crust turns golden with slight cracks.
+The fish keeps cooking from residual heat even off the fire.
+Crack it open at the table, peel away the skin (it comes off easily), and serve with dipping sauce, jasmine rice, and fresh veggies like cucumber and cabbage.